Wind-yk/FBXViewer/README.md

         // add a commit message:
         $ git commit -m <"message">
         ```
-    * To list existing branches; the current branch will be highlighted in green and marked with an asterisk.
+    * To update remote refs along with associated objects; to publish and upload local changes to a central repository; to share the modifications with remote team members:
         ```
+        $ git push
+        ```
+        Note: Before pushing, the user should have already done commands "add" and "commit" correctly.
+    * To list existing branches; the current branch will be highlighted in green and marked with an asterisk:
+        ```
         $ git branch
         ```
-    * To switch branches.
+    * To switch branches:
         ```
         $ git checkout "branch name"
         ```
-    * To show a list of all the commits made to a repository.
+    * To show a list of all the commits made to a repository:
         ```
         $ git log
         ```
-    *
+    * To download commits, files, and refs from a remote repository into the local repositor but isolating that content from existing local content so that it has no effect on the local development work:
         ```
+        $ git fetch
+        ```
+    * To fetch and download content from a remote repository and immediately update the local repository to match that content:
+        ```
+        $ git pull
         ```

 ## Build the Python environment